 In 2010 there were around 130 facilities being used as data centers by NSW state government agencies.
 Power usage was unknown and total costs were high.
 Demand for greater capacity and quicker transmission speeds was growing at an unprecedented rate.
 Importantly, no existing facility could meet projected government demand over the next 15 years.

 This challenge was addressed by consolidating 130 government data centers into two facilities, maximising density within a smaller footprint, to optimise space and capacity.
 With its high-density structured cabling architecture, GovDC can now scale easily to address new users, applications, protocols and services without having to change its core infrastructure, run more cable, add more floor space or risk downtime.

 Lower ICT costs and improved reliability means government service delivery costs can be reduced, which helps all taxpayers.
 This is essential for GovDC, whose success is measured on creating positive interactions between Australian citizens and government services.

 The new technology platform is transforming service delivery to citizens, for example, OneGov automated transactions and the new Service NSW shop lounges.
 With new digital government services, connectivity failure is not an option.

 This challenge amplifies GovDC's requirement for an effective fibre connectivity solution – one that's fully backward compatible with legacy standard single-mode fibres, to reduce latency.
 A highly reliable solution provides consistency throughout the entire connection – from interconnection through to rack deployment.
 This ensures customers won't experience an outage if there is an external issue.

-It’s clear that public sector data centre consolidation offers improved operational and financial efficiencies for both government organisations and their end-users.
+It's clear that public sector data center consolidation offers improved operational and financial efficiencies for both government organisations and their end-users.
 GovDC is a unique example of how a connectivity solution with greater flexibility and security is transforming service delivery to NSW citizens.